This post may contain affiliate links. Please read our affiliate disclosure for more information.

 1. Organizational skills

-Probably you do not have an assistant to answer the phone, to make some copies or to remind you of urgent appointments, etc. For that reason, a certain degree of organizational skills is an essential requirement to know where everything is and to be able to do and finish everything on time.
-Do not forget that it is about your own carrier, so you must create your very own structure as well.
+Probably you do not have an assistant to answer the phone, to make some copies to remind you of urgent appointments, etc. For that reason, a certain degree of organizational skills is an essential requirement to know where everything is and to be able to do and finish everything on time.
+Do not forget that it is about your career, so you must create your very own structure as well.

 2. Multitasking ability

 If you want to earn some (more) money, you often must do several things at once.
 You cannot just do and finish one project and then start to look for your next projects.
-You will always have to run through a constant cycle of self-promotion and do your work, and do your self-promotion while you work.
-Multitasking ability is definitely a must-have skill you’ll have to own.
+You will always have to run through a constant cycle of self-promotion do your work, and do your self-promotion while you work.
+Multitasking ability is a must-have skill you’ll have to own.

 3. Discipline

-The springtime could possibly influence your work as much as it did when you were inside the four walls of your boss’s office building.
-Therefore, you should be able to tell yourself when it is time to work, to actually sit behind your desk, and to really start working.
+The springtime could influence your work as much as it did when you were inside the four walls of your boss’s office building.
+Therefore, you should be able to tell yourself when it is time to work, to sit behind your desk, and to start working.
 There is always enough time to go to the beach as long as you make enough billable hours.

 4. Communication skills

 How do you tell a customer that his taste is very horrible?
 Or how do you ask your client to pay his unpaid bills?
 Do it very carefully!
 Many people choose to work independently because they think that they can say exactly what they think.
-It will definitely amaze you how you should communicate tactically when your salary depends on it.
+It will amaze you how you should communicate tactically when your salary depends on it.
 An honest but tactless opinion is an expensive luxury that you actually cannot afford.

 5. Ability to compromise

-Most people choose to work independently in order to be able to set their high standards.
-But what is really going to happen in reality?
+Most people choose to work independently to be able to set their high standards.
+But what is going to happen in reality?
 Compromising is a very important aspect if you want to keep clients happy and satisfied with your work and services.
 I don’t think that there is an independent or a freelancer who’s been able to finish a project without making at least one compromise.

 6. Flexibility